This book’s central point is that church architecture shapes and defines our attention.

 Yes, this book serves to clarify the kind of subtle tyranny – all the more insidious because it is subtle – that dictates how all we do, all we create – including Church buildings – must conform these days to a bland ‘non-offensiveness’.

 A seemingly neutral ‘inoffensiveness’ then, which in reality is nothing but neutral – but elevates values such as inoffensiveness and utilitarian functionalism, to the status of being ‘sacred’ principles – at the exclusion, the forced exclusion of that which points to what is truly sacred and transcendent.

 And our world becomes correspondingly ever more dominated by banalities … dominated by meaninglessness …

 This simple accessible book had a profound effect on me.
 It deserves to be widely read.
 This is not to say that I do not have reservations.
-My reservations include the fact that Rose’s understandable – very understandable – anger sometimes slips into a polemic that some may find acid or sniping.
+My reservations include the fact that Rose’s understandable – very understandable – anger sometimes slips into a polemic that some may find sniping.